Comba92/nen-emulator/README.md

 - Sram saving

 [x] Implement PPU
-- Cleaner implementation
+- Cleaner implementation (it is better now but work can still be done)
-- PPU masking

 [x] Mappers
 - Mmc3 buggy in some games
 - Mmc5

 [x] APU
-- Make cleaner implementation
+- Cleaner implementation (it is better now but work can still be done)
 - Sound still sucks
 - DMC
 - PAL support?